Mohammad bin Abdulkarim Al-Issa

-Mohammad bin Abdulkarim Al-Issa (محمد بن عبد الكريم العيسى; born 9 June 1965) is a Saudi Arabian religious leader, Secretary General of the Muslim World League, President of the International Islamic Halal Organization, and former Saudi Minister of Justice.
+Mohammad bin Abdulkarim Al-Issa (محمد بن عبد الكريم العيسى; born 9 June 1965) is a Saudi Arabian religious leader, Secretary General of the Muslim World League and former Saudi Minister of Justice.

-He also serves as the chairman of the Centre for Responsible Leadership, a body of globally influential government, faith, media, business, and community leaders working together to solve the challenges facing humanity and the world today.
+He also serves as the chairman of the Centre for Responsible Leadership, a body of government, faith, media, business, and community leaders working together to solve the challenges facing humanity.

 Al-Issa is considered a leading global voice on moderate Islam as well as a key figure in the fight against extremist ideology.
 Religious leaders and government officials alike have commended Al-Issa for his efforts to promote moderation, and cooperation and coexistence among all people.

-Cardinal Timothy M. Dolan, Archbishop of New York and an influential member of the Roman Catholic Church in the United States, referred to Al-Issa as the "most eloquent spokesperson in the Islamic world for reconciliation and friendship among the religions of the world."
+Cardinal Timothy M. Dolan, Archbishop of New York referred to Al-Issa as the "most eloquent spokesperson in the Islamic world for reconciliation and friendship among the religions of the world."
 In a historic meeting with the Church of Jesus Christ of Latter-day Saints, President Russell Nelson stated to Al-Issa, "You are a peacemaker.
 You are a bridge builder.
 And we need more leaders like you."
 The American Jewish Committee has called Al-Issa "the most powerful voice in the Muslim world promoting moderate Islam."
 Elan Carr, former U.S. Special Envoy to Monitor and Combat Anti-Semitism, said Al-Issa "has chosen a future of tolerance and affection, where Jews and Christians can be embraced by their Muslim brethren.”

 Ndileka Mandela, granddaughter of Noble laureate Nelson Mandela and head of the Thembekile Mandela Foundation, has praised Dr Al-Issa as a "remarkable voice for Muslim tolerance and moderation".
+Australian Prime Minister Anthony Albanese has called Al-Issa a “global voice for interfaith dialogue, and a leader in the fight against extremism and hate, his work continues to bring people together across faiths and cultures”.

+In 2025, Al-Issa was selected by the United Nations to serve as the in-person speaker at the United Nations first official commemoration of the International Day to Combat Islamophobia.
+In 2026, the Time magazine highlighted Al-Issa's efforts in combating religious hatred through his leadership of the MWL.
+The magazine noted that Al-Issa has “spent years dedicated to what he calls “preventive peace"—the idea that the time to bridge divides is before the fighting starts”.